RobHolme/vscode-hl7tools/README.md

 ### 1.2.2
 * When masking identifiable fields, the GT1 segmnt is now included.

+### 1.2.3 - 2017-04-27
+* The message schema specific to the version of HL7 in the message is now used (as reported by MSH-12)
+* Component descriptions now included when running 'HL7 Tools: Display Segment Fields'

 ## Credits
 * The HL7 syntax highlighting was sourced from https://github.com/craighurley/sublime-hl7-syntax
 * The Display Segment Fields function was based on a function from https://github.com/pagebrooks/vscode-hl7
 * the HL7 segment descriptions (segment.js) was extracted from http://github.com/fernandojsg/hl7-dictionary.
-To reduce disk footprint only the segment definitions were used, not the complete HL7 dictionary.
+To reduce disk footprint only the segment and field definitions were used.